Operation Unokat: Initial actions

 Operation Unokat began on 5 December at 12:15 when ONUC Indian Gorkha troops holding the airport launched an attack to remove the gendarmerie roadblock on the highway between themselves and Élisabethville.
 Under the command of Brigadier Raja, they were able to clear the road with armoured cars by 14:30 with the support of the Irish and Swedish contingents.
 The Gorkhas subsequently established a roadblock of their own.
 A platoon under the command of Captain Gurbachan Singh Salaria attempted to link up with the roadblock but came under attack from 90 gendarmes and two armoured vehicles dug in at the old Élisabethville airstrip.
 With support from grenades and a rocket launcher, Salaria led a bayonet and kukri charge which drove the gendarmes from their positions.
 The Katangese lost 40 men and the armoured cars, while 12 Indians were wounded and Salaria killed.
 He was awarded the Param Vir Chakra posthumously for his actions.
 That day a Katangese plane bombed the Élisabethville airport, and the Irish contingent's camp began receiving sniper fire.
 ONUC aircraft began patrolling the skies and, though they did not engage any targets, their presence heavily improved UN morale.
 They also scattered leaflets across Katanga, telling the population that ONUC sought to ensure peace.

 On 6 December Swedish peacekeepers secured the tunnel under the railway and removed the roadblock near there after a brief exchange of fire with the gendarmes, who retreated.
 In retaliation for the Katangese strike on Élisabethville airport, ONUC Canberra bombers raided the Kolwezi airstrip, destroying a dummy of the Katangese Fouga jet and three other planes.
 Several other Katangese Air Force craft were stored at other small airstrips and avoided destruction.
 The presence of UN combat aircraft forced the remnants of the force, under the leadership of mercenary Jerry Puren, to only conduct sorties at night, which were ineffective.
 Kimba blamed the United States for the air attacks.
-The Katangese placed Hoffacker under house arrest, and Kimba rejected the notion of seeking a ceasefire, vowing that Katangese forces would enact a "scorched-earth policy".
+The Katangese placed Hoffacker under house arrest, and Kimba rejected the notion of seeking a ceasefire, vowing that Katangese forces would enact a scorched-earth policy.

 Over the following days ONUC planes attacked several targets throughout Katanga, including a military train east of Kolwezi and the Jadotville airfield.
-They bombed several UMHK facilities, including the Luili electrolytic refinery near Kolwezi, disabling several auxiliary fueling and power facilities.
+They bombed several UMHK facilities, including the Luili electrolytic refinery near Kolwezi, disabling several auxiliary fuelling and power facilities.
 As a result, UMHK removed its copper quotations from international markets and did not resume posting them until January.
 Throughout the following week ONUC troops focused on holding their positions on the outskirts of town and maintaining their lines of communication while awaiting reinforcements.
 ONUC jets sortied to attack specific locations and disrupt Katangese attempts to reinforce themselves in the city; they destroyed railroad bridges linking to Jadotville and Kolwezi.
 Under the direction of mercenaries and European officers, Katangese gendarmes subjected UN positions to mortar bombardments and clashed with ONUC forces on the periphery of Élisabethville.